 Okay, so you’ve got your Sandbox all set up, and you’ve shown it to the players.
 What next?

 Now, you have to start structuring the actual adventures.
-In a broad range of choices, it’s easy for the characters to become paralyzed with indecision about what to do next, so you have to point them subtly towards the adventure.
+In a broad range of choices, it’s easy for the characters to become paralyzed with indecision about what to do next, so you have to point them subtly12 towards the adventure.
 The best way to do this at the beginning is to constrain their choices.

 Yeah, that sounds like a bit of hypocrisy after the whole bit about building in choices and making sure the choices are meaningful, but hear me out.
 Traditionally, RPG adventures initially place the characters in a reactive role: something happens, so the players have to respond.
 A stranger in a bar needs help, so he asks the PCs to go into the dungeon.
 A socialite is murdered, so the PCs have to find the killer.
 The supervillain is robbing a bank, so the PCs have to stop her.

 It can take some training before players will actively set their own agendas and seek out adventures.
 They need to see that they have the power - the agency – to set the agenda, and you may need to lead them to that realization gradually.
 So, start small, dropping pointed opportunities rather than outright adventure hooks: instead of the bartender telling them that some punks have stolen the bar sign and the PCs have to get it back, just have the whole bar be surly and upset, and let the characters figure out why that is and decide for themselves what to do about it.
 It’s a small step, but it will eventually lead to PCs telling you what they want to do in the next adventure13.

 Even if your characters are used to setting their own agenda in games, you still want the choices to be a little limited at the beginning, just to help them get into playing their characters and interfacing properly with the campaign and setting.
 Leave the big choices for later in the game.